 Stantec has set near-term, 1.5°C science-based emissions targets that have been approved by the Science Based Target initiative (SBTi).
-We are on track to declare ourselves operational carbon neutral for 2022 as an interim step in our journey to science-based net zero.
+We are operationally carbon neutral (by balancing residual emissions with the purchase of carbon offsets) as an interim step in our journey to net zero.